Abletobetable/smart-product/README.md

     try undersampling or oversampling techniques

+    or use metric learning for better separation between classes

 - beit alone can't classify categories:

     try CNN, for example or use image features in combination with others